 ____ Solicit estimates from three moving companies

-____ Begin collecting all moving papers and receipts in a file folder
+____ Begin collecting all rolling papers and receipts in a file folder

 ____ Arrange to transfer your children’s school records

-____ Contact the IRS and/or your CPA for tax-deductible information
+____ Contact the IRS and your CPA for tax-deductible information

 ____ Evaluate your possessions inventory: Can you donate anything?
 Do you need it all?